Home | Audio Reviews Audiophile Shows Partner Mags News

 From Sound Practices Issue 1, Summer 1992

 The first time you find him in the kitchen wearing your frilly apron and baking a newly spray-painted amp chassis in the oven you think it's kind of cute.
 You keep an open mind despite the fumes and try to sympathize with his need for a hammered metal look finish.
-Then on a dark night you stub your toes on that same chassis lying in the middle of the living room floor and you think, Not so cute.
+Then on a dark night you stub your toes on that same chassis lying in the middle of the living room floor and you think, not so cute.

 Might as well face the truth.
 For every audiophile in the world, there's an afflicted spouse, housemate or friend.
 And, sooner or later, we all must learn the guerrilla tactics necessary for survival in the audiophile home.

-Be Quick on the Offensive
+Be Quick On The Offensive

 Your favorite sewing scissors have once again mysteriously disappeared.
 You must confront him immediately.
 And remember, please, none of this wimpy you-wouldn't-happen-to-have-seen-my-scissors-anywhere type stuff.